Son of NJ Federal Judge Shot & Killed at Home; Father Injured

 (CN) — A gunman dressed as a FedEx worker opened fire into the New Jersey home of U.S. District Judge Esther Salas on Sunday night, critically injuring her husband and killing the couple’s son.

-CBS and CNN are reporting Monday afternoon that the gunman has been found dead, discovered with an apparent self-inflicted gunshot wound outside a vehicle in Liberty, New York.
+Officials have identified the man found in the Catskills as Roy Den Hollander, an attorney from New York City who had appeared before the judge in the past.
+As noted on a cache of Den Hollander’s now-inactive website, the lawyer touted his reputation as an anti-feminist and proponent of so-called “men’s rights.”

+Den Hollander wrote a book where he directly called Salas “lazy and incompetent,” according to NBC, and listed high school cheerleading as her only accomplishment.
+His body was reportedly found beside a gun and a package or envelope addressed to Salas.

-Authorities have not yet confirmed details of the shooting.
-According to the Associated Press, Daniel Anderl, 20, answered the door to the presumed delivery worker, meeting a hail of bullets from a semiautomatic firearm.
+Nearly 24 hours after the shooting, several details remain uncertain.
+Initial reports suggested that the judge’s 20-year-old son, Daniel Anderl, answered the door Sunday at 5 p.m. to the presumed delivery worker, meeting a hail of bullets from a semiautomatic firearm.

 The young man’s father, Mark Anderl, a defense attorney, was struck standing behind him, according to that version.
 He is in critical but stable condition.
-Judge Salas was in the basement of the New Brunswick home at the time and not injured in the shooting.
+Judge Salas was in the basement of the North Brunswick home at the time and not injured in the shooting.

-According to CBS, however, it was Mark Anderl who answered the door and was shot first.
+But another report says it was Mark Anderl who answered the door and was shot first.
 This version says Daniel rushed to aid his father and was killed.

-It is unclear if the suspect is an employee of FedEx or was just in disguise.
-The Newark FBI had described the suspect as a white male who was wearing a face covering and a FedEx uniform and fled in an ordinary car.
+The Newark FBI tweeted after the shooting that it was searching for a white male who was wearing a face covering and a FedEx uniform and fled in an ordinary car.
+It is believed Den Hollander shot himself hours later.

-Four days prior to the shooting, Salas was assigned to the ongoing lawsuit brought by Deutsche Bank investors who claim the company made false and misleading statements about its anti-money laundering policies.
+Four days prior to the carnage, Salas was assigned to the ongoing lawsuit brought by Deutsche Bank investors who claim the company made false and misleading statements about its anti-money-laundering policies.
 The investors also claim they failed to vet “high-risk” customers, including convicted sex offender Jeffrey Epstein.

 Other high-profile cases over which Salas has presided include a financial-fraud suit between reality TV stars Teresa and Joe Giudice, who appear on “Real Housewives of New Jersey,” to which she sentenced them for tax evasion.
 Salas did, however, stagger their sentence so one of them was able to take care of their children.